1. A Trinket Exchanged

 We talked out the smaller details, of the makes – my knife's handle needed to be of antler bone I carried –and delivery, and a contract was signed.
 As Thindorn completed his final signature, the bells throughout the city began chiming the noon hour.
 We placed all of our trinkets back in the basket.
 Nár bowed again, deeper this time, so that his silver and black beard touched the floor.

-I always suspected afterwards that apprentice's glance that we had been cheated, but was not certain till Mithrandir told us in Moria the shirt's true worth, for I knew it to be the same shirt when I beheld it outside the East Gate.
+I always suspected afterwards by that apprentice's glance that we had been cheated, but was not certain till Mithrandir told us in Moria the shirt's true worth, for I knew it to be the same shirt when I beheld it outside the East Gate.
 Nár could not have had any scruples about deceiving two ignorant Elves, who were more than satisfied with his offer.
 Ai, Ethan!
 The wealth of a whole country we traded for two dozen blades.

 "Have you told this story to Uncle Gimli?"
 Ethan asked.